HimanshuR321/SoC-IITB-2025-Trackathon/Week4/ReadME.md

-# Week 4 – React.js: Build Dynamic UIs Like a Pro ⚛️
+# Week 4 – React.js: Build Dynamic UIs Like a Pro

-Welcome to Week 4 of the Trackathon!
+Let's start with Week 4 of the Trackathon!

 By now, you've mastered HTML, styled it with CSS, and added interactivity using JavaScript.
 This week, we’re entering the world of **React.js**, the go-to library for building modern, interactive user interfaces.